🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 distance = np.linspace(0, distance_mm, 500)

-# Simple drag model (velocity decay)
+# Simplified drag model (velocity decay)

-drag_coeff = 0.44 # Spherical particle
+drag_coeff = 0.44 # spherical particle

 air_rho = 1.2 # kg/m³